ecmwf/anemoi-datasets/docs/using/subsetting.rst

  start
 *******

-This option let you subset the dataset by time.
+This option lets you subset the dataset by time.
 You can pass a date or a
 string:

 .. literalinclude:: code/start_.py